USAJOBS/ATP-Support/whats-new/index.md

 ### Changes to the user experience and user interface

 * Updated the way **Events** display.
-* Replaced job seeker with acndidate.
+* Replaced job seeker with candidate.
 * Updated required and optional instructions for form fields.
 * Updated the padding around the mass save banner
 * Updated the wording on the **Search results** page.